MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-plan-1-2.md

 ## Mixed-licensing scenarios

-A mixed-licensing scenario is a situation in which an organization is using a mix of Defender for Endpoint Plan 1 and Plan 2 licenses.
+A mixed-licensing scenario is a situation in which an organization is using a mix of subscriptions, such as Defender for Endpoint Plan 1 and Plan 2.
 The following table describes examples of mixed-licensing scenarios:

 | Scenario | Description |
 |:---|:---|